Friendship Academy of the Arts

 English language learner programming

-Friendship Academy of the Arts does not currently have any scholars requiring ELL services.
+FAA does not currently have any students requiring ELL services.
 As a result, FAA’s ELL program is currently in development.

 Proficiency